-The Decade After Roswell – A Wave Of UFO Crashes And RecoveryFirst Published: March 26, 2018 Last updated: April 3rd, 2018 Estimated Reading Time: 6 minutes 1 comment
+The Decade After Roswell – A Wave Of UFO Crashes And RecoveryFirst Published: March 26, 2018 Last updated: May 22nd, 2018 Estimated Reading Time: 6 minutes

 While most people are familiar with the Roswell Crash of 1947, many are equally unaware of a plethora of similar events that would follow throughout the 1950s.
 Although there are examples and reports of such incidents throughout the years, it would appear that a particularly high number of other-worldly crafts crashed in the relatively similar geographic location of the American mid-west following the end of the Second World War.

 We have written before, for example, of the Aztec Incident in March 1948.
 A disc-shaped craft would scream over the skies of New Mexico before embedding itself in the sands of the Aztec Desert.
 Not only did the US military recover the craft, they also took hold of sixteen alien bodies.

 Around six months previously in October 1947, and only three months after Roswell, was the Paradise Valley Incident.
 Again, this crash event just north of Phoenix, Arizona, would result in the recovery of both the craft and the alien crew.
 Even as far back as 1941, there were, albeit more sporadic, reports of such cosmic crash events.
 Charlotte Mann, for example, would make claims of her grandfather performing “the last rites” on an alien creature following a similar episode in Missouri.

 As the forties bowed out to the 1950s, these bizarre crash and recovery events would continue.
 Before we look at some of these incidents, however, check out the video below.
 It features some 1950s footage of UFOs captured on film.